What is cryptocurrency staking?

 - There may be a minimum amount.

 Different rules apply for each blockchain.
 It is therefore advisable to find out specifically for each coin which rules apply.
 You can choose to leave a computer connected 24/7 to the internet, purchase a VPS or use a service that offers staking.
 With the first two methods you manage your private keys yourself, with the last method usually not.
-Several cryptocurrency exchanges offer support for the staking of coins, including Binance and Coinbase.

 Which cryptos can be staked?